Studying and Supporting Understudied Students When Words Are Dangerous

 • Mapping potential SoTL questions and study designs that illuminate these students’ experiences

-• Brainstorming strategies for framing and sharing this work in ways that navigate the realities of the current historical moment without abandoning our larger commitments
+• Brainstorming strategies for framing and sharing this work in ways that navigate the realities of the current historical moment–without abandoning our larger commitments.

-To support this work, we shared a few tools and resources that grew out of our writing and planning.
-As we prepared the workshop, we realized that many of the materials we were creating could be useful well beyond a single conference session.
+And as we prepared for this workshop, we realized that many of the materials we were creating could be useful well beyond a single conference session.
 That realization was part of what inspired SoTL in the States.

-Our hope is that these resources support ongoing experimentation, reflection, and collaboration long after SoTL Commons ends.
+Our hope is that these resources support ongoing experimentation, reflection, and collaboration long after the SoTL Commons Conference ends.
 As we continue building SoTL in the States, we see this workshop as an early chapter in a longer story: one about community, stewardship, and the collective work of studying teaching and learning.
 We look forward to continuing that story with you.

 –Jen and Nancy